 Instead of creating an “About Us” page, we thought we’d tell you the story of how all this got started!

-Two years ago, we made the jump from annual reviews to more frequent 1:1s that helped us follow up on the specific projects each employee was responsible to complete.
+A few years ago, we made the jump from annual reviews to more frequent 1:1s that helped us follow up on the specific projects each employee was responsible to complete.
 We setup monthly 1:1s and planned to have more ad-hoc catch-ups along the way to make sure everyone was growing personally, professionally and that the important things were being done.
 But the same things kept happening:

 The urgent things bubbled to the top and demanded our focus while the important things – things that would make a tangible difference in our company – were always on our minds but never quite made it to the front burner.
 Setting up a process to dedicate investment into the high performers felt like a ton of work, and no one wanted to put a bunch of time into setting up a system that wouldn’t likely be used.